Justintime50/muffinscript/README.md

 #### v0.1.0

 - BUG: line numbers for errors are off in `if` statements due to us buffering the entire block together
-- Muffinscript is Turing Complete
-  - For loops

 #### Future